yzjedu/lab-11-hazel_theresa_oreoluwa/algorithm.md

 parameters: list
 return: dictionary
 Algorithm:
+1. Prompt user to enter translation file
-1. set dictionary as an empty dictionary
+2. set dictionary as an empty dictionary
+3. call read_file_name of user input
+4. Open file for reading and store as input_file
-2. For line in list:
+2. For line in input_file:
-   3. split the line, and store as itemlist
+   3. split the line, and store as input_list
-   4. split itemlist
+   4. if the length of input_list is equal to 2
-   5. morse_dictionary[itemlist[2]] equals itemlist[1]
+      5. dictionary[itemlist[1]] equals itemlist[0]
 6. return dictionary